trubrics/trubrics-sdk/examples/feedback/react_js/README.md

 ## Setup

 To get started, clone the [trubrics-sdk](https://github.com/trubrics/trubrics-sdk).
-Copy & rename `.env_example` to a `.env` file and add your Trubrics email & password.
-Add a feedback component name, using `REACT_APP_TRUBRICS_COMPONENT=default` if you having created one yet.
+Copy & rename `.env_example` to a `.env` file and add your Trubrics email, password, and a feedback component name.
+Use `REACT_APP_TRUBRICS_COMPONENT=default` if you haven't created a new feedback component yet.

 ## Run the example app